opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/afterpay/PAYMENT_PAGE/README.md

 **3. Integration and Configuration**

-The ``accountId`` and ``accountGroupId`` values identify the merchant account group can be found in the top left of your merchant configuration.
+The ``integrationId`` and ``configurationId`` values identify the merchant account group can be found in the top left of your merchant configuration.

 **4. API Credentials**